Introduction to TREVA

 Main images

-Three versions of TREVA-1 have been made available for download: Download BOTH the ovf and vmdk files.
+Three versions of TREVA-1 have been made available for download:- HUMAN - contains databases, files and pipelines for HUMAN data analysis

 OVF (container) files (depending on your browser, you may need to "Right Click > Save As > Change extension back to .ovf"):